facet-tech/agent-java/README.md

 `environment` is the environment of your application deployment

 ## Troubleshooting
-1. If you encounter `javax.management.InstanceAlreadyExistsException` while running locally *disable* JMX integration in your IDE.
+1. If you encounter `javax.management.InstanceAlreadyExistsException` while running locally *disable* JMX integration in your IDE

 ## Usage Cases
 We are in the early stages of product development and can envision several use cases for this type of solution.